Ben Carson: Withdrawal from campaign

-On March 2, following the Super Tuesday 2016 primaries, Carson announced that he did "not see a political path forward" and would not attend the next Republican debate in Detroit.
+On March 2, after the Super Tuesday 2016 primaries, Carson announced that he did "not see a political path forward" and would not attend the next Republican debate in Detroit.
 He said, "[T]his grassroots movement on behalf of 'We the People' will continue", indicating that he would give more details later in the week.
-He suspended his campaign on March 4 and announced he would be the new national chairman of My Faith Votes, a group that encourages Christians to exercise their civic duty to vote.
+He suspended his campaign on March 4 and announced he would be the new honorary national chairman of My Faith Votes, a group that encourages Christians to exercise their civic duty to vote.

 In total, Ben Carson's campaign spent $58 million.
 However, most of the money went to political consultants and fundraising rather than advertising.
 Carson questioned whether his campaign was economically sabotaged from within.

-Further activities during the 2016 election
+2016 presidential campaign after his withdrawal from the race

 On March 11, 2016, a week after Carson ended his presidential campaign, he endorsed Trump, calling him part of "the voice of the people to be heard".
 Carson's subsequent comments that Americans would have to sustain Trump for only four years if he was not a good president drew criticism, and he admitted that he would have preferred another candidate, though he thought Trump had the best chance of winning the general election.

 On the other hand, at the press conference Carson said Trump had a "cerebral" side.

 On April 25, Carson expressed opposition to Harriet Tubman replacing Andrew Jackson on the $20 bill the day after dubbing the replacement "political expediency", though he indicated interest in Tubman having another tribute.
 In late April, Carson wrote to the Nevada Republican Party, requesting the two delegates he won in Nevada be released and free to support whoever they want.

 On May 4, after Trump wrapped up the Republican nomination, he hinted that Carson would be among those who would vet his vice-presidential pick.
 The same day, in an interview Carson expressed interest in Ted Cruz serving as Attorney General of the United States, a position that Carson said would allow Cruz to prosecute Hillary Clinton, and then as a Supreme Court Justice nominee from the Trump administration.
 On May 6, Carson said in an interview that Trump would consider a Democrat as his running mate, conflicting with Trump's assertion that he would not.
 A Carson spokesperson later said Carson expected Trump to select a Republican.

 Carson was said by aide Armstrong Williams in a May 10 interview to have withdrawn from the Trump campaign's vetting team, though the campaign confirmed he was still involved.
 Later that month, Carson revealed a list of potential vice-presidential candidates in an interview with The Washington Post.
 On May 16, Carson said the media could not keep opinion out of reporting and cited Walter Cronkite as a fair journalist who was, in his words, a "left-wing radical".

 During the Republican National Convention, Carson appeared with former New York City Mayor Rudy Giuliani in support of the pro-Donald Trump Great America PAC at an event in Cleveland.